Meet the Team at Advantage Therapy Services

 When I’m not at work, I enjoy running, thrifting, and arts and crafts!
 I am also developing my language skills in Spanish and American Sign Language through local classes and personal study.
 I also have 2 cats- Beef and Gregg- whom I love dearly.

-Hello, I’m Amber Wyatt
+Hello, I’m Brandon Quigley.

 Speech-Language Pathologist, Clinical Fellow